sticksnleaves/vcardio/README.md

 ### Parsing vCards

-If you already have a vCard and want to manipulate it into Ruby just call `VCardio::VCard#parse`.
+If you already have a vCard and want to manipulate it in Ruby just call `VCardio::VCard#parse`.

 ```ruby